laiaalcala/FDP_Laia_Alcala/README.md

 Information about the repository and folders content.

 ## Data:
-It contains some of the data used for the project.
+It contains some of the data used for the project (Raw and preprocessed)

-- Raw
-- Preprocessed
+## Scripts
+- Model.stan : Stan implementation of the Bayesian non parametric model

 ## Figures
 All the figures created by me used in the report
+- Experiment_scheme.png : A visual representation of the experiment on which the model will be applied
+- Model_scheme.png : A visual representation of the model

 ## Results:

-## Scripts
-- Model.stan : Stan implementation of the Bayesian non parametric model